MCTeamPotato/PeyroScythe/README.md

 **English Description**
 This mod is an add-on for **Iron's Spells 'n Spellbooks**, adding content from the light novel *Savior from The Abyss*, such as the protagonist Peyro’s scythe **"Captain Greg"**, and spells like **Glacier Fall**, **Death Smoke**, and **Sinfire Embrace**.
-The mod includes configurable settings for attributes and mechanics, such as weapon and spell multipliers, skill cooldowns, and health regeneration.
+The mod includes configurable settings for attributes and mechanics, such as spell and effect multipliers, skill cooldowns, and health regeneration.
 In addition, the **Death Smoke Erosion** entity blacklist, as well as the list of bosses that drop the **Lost Medal of the Pontifical Knight** and **Heart of the Wintermoon**, can be customized via the **datapack tag system**, allowing players or modpack creators to tailor the experience.
 > Note: The spells **Crimson Moon** and **Frost Hell** are not in the novel; they were added purely out of the author’s personal interest.